Jickelsen/node-phantom-simple/README.md

 `retryOptions` support `interval`, `backoff`, `max_interval`, `timeout` and `max_tries` properties.
 Check [bluebird-retry](https://github.com/jut-io/bluebird-retry) library that is used for retrying for details on those options.

-If `retryOptions` are not passed checked is performed only once and the returned promises is rejected if the selector matches no elements on the page when it is checked.
+If `retryOptions` are not passed check is performed only once and the returned promise is rejected if the selector matches no elements on the page when it is checked.

 WebPage Callbacks